Our goal is to share information and products that are truly helpful to renters.

 Back-sleepers

 Back-sleepers tend to do well with a medium-firm mattress.
-You want a mattress that aligns your spine but keeps all your important parts— your hips, shoulders and lower back — nicely cushioned.
+You want a mattress that aligns your spine but keeps all your important parts— your hips, shoulders, and lower back — nicely cushioned.

 Side-sleepers

 As a side-sleeper, look for a soft, cushy mattress.
-This will help relieve pressure on your shoulders and hips, but don’t go too cushy or else you’re likely to start putting a strain on your spine.
+This will help relieve pressure on your shoulders and hips, but don’t go too cushy, or else you’re likely to start putting a strain on your spine.
 Go a little firmer if you tend to start on your side and rotate to your belly or back.

 What’s the return policy?

-When you used to go shopping for a mattress, you’d hop from one bed to the next and test ’em all.
-But since we make many purchases online now, and we’re fans of doorstep delivery, we can’t always try-before-you-buy.
 Fortunately, mattress companies have started to offer generous return policies, sometimes even 100-night or 365-night trials.
 This is even better than store testing because it gives you multiple nights to test a mattress out instead of ten minutes in a department store.

-One important detail to consider is the process of returning a mattress if it doesn’t work out.
-We rank ease-of-return nearly as important as ease-of-delivery, and it’s something worth researching before you buy.
 If it’s a total pain to get your mattress picked back up for return, you might want to explore other options, so you’re not hauling it back down the stairs and to a shipment center.

 Find your perfect mattress match